Sustainability

 In-house web text (image)

 The Sapporo Group respects the human rights of its employees and incorporates various measures to create a bright workplace with no discrimination and harassment.

-Employee training and awareness activities are promoted to prevent human rights violations and to eliminate harassment.
+Training on harassment elimination includes specific methods of how to respond to actual harassment consultations as a manager.
 Furthermore, all parties involved in handling the information of persons who seek consultation at consultation desks are required to sign a confidentiality agreement, and careful measures are taken to ensure that information leading to the identification of such persons is not leaked outside of the parties involved.

 About foreign technical intern trainees

 We have conducted a survey on the employment of foreign technical intern trainees at the Group's consolidated subsidiaries and have confirmed that there is currently no employment of such trainees.
-(As of November 2021)
+(As of December 2023)

 ページトップへ戻る